Entropy-and-Channel-Aware Adaptive-Rate Semantic Communication with MLLM-Aided Feature Compensation: Introduction

 \section{Introduction}

-In recent years, semantic communication (SemCom) has gained significant attention as a promising alternative communication paradigm that has the potential to surpass the traditional Shannon capacity limit \cite{luo2022semantic,liu2022indirect}.
-SemCom \cite{10766058} enhances bandwidth efficiency by selectively extracting and transmitting only crucial information relevant to specific transmission tasks, i.e., \textit{semantic information}, while disregarding non-essential content.
-This makes SemCom a promising solution for wireless communication applications that generate large amounts of data traffic, such as smart transportation \cite{yang2022semantic}, video conferencing \cite{jiang2022wireless}, and autonomous driving \cite{zheng2023distributed}.
-Existing SemCom approaches typically leverage advanced deep learning techniques to extract semantic information from source data at the transmitter and reconstruct the source data at the receiver through end-to-end training.
-These approaches have demonstrated excellent performance in transmitting various data types, including text \cite{han2022semantictext,peng2022robust}, speech \cite{han2022semantic1,weng2023deep}, images/videos \cite{han2023generative,chen2023deep,tang2024contrastive,chen2024enhancing}, and multimodal data \cite{luo2022multi,xie2022task,wan2023cooperative}.
+In recent years, semantic communication (SemCom) has gained significant attention as a promising alternative communication paradigm with the potential to surpass the traditional Shannon capacity limit \cite{luo2022semantic,liu2022indirect}.
+SemCom \cite{10766058,chen2026securedigitalsemcom} enhances bandwidth efficiency by selectively extracting and transmitting only the crucial information relevant to specific transmission tasks, i.e., \textit{semantic information}, while discarding non-essential content.
+This makes SemCom an attractive solution for wireless communication applications that generate large volumes of data traffic.
+Existing SemCom approaches typically leverage advanced deep learning techniques to extract semantic information from the source data at the transmitter and to reconstruct the source data at the receiver through end-to-end training.
+These approaches have demonstrated excellent performance in transmitting various data types, including text \cite{han2022semantictext,peng2022robust}, speech \cite{han2022semantic1,weng2023deep}, images/videos \cite{han2023generative,chen2024nearly,tang2024contrastive,chen2024enhancing,chi2025deepguard}, and multimodal data \cite{luo2022multi,xie2022task,wan2023cooperative}.

-However, most existing SemCom methods \cite{farsad2018deep,xie2021deep,zhang2022wireless,han2023generative} typically map source data directly into complex-valued channel input symbols without explicitly accounting for their importance based on the transmission task.
-This uniform treatment fails to consider the varying significance of transmitted symbols for specific tasks, which could improve system performance by better allocating communication resources.
-Moreover, many SemCom systems employ a fixed neural network model for encoding and decoding, which results in a constant compression ratio.
-This rigidity limits the adaptability of these systems to varying channel conditions, preventing them from fully utilizing available communication resources to enhance transmission performance.
+However, most existing SemCom methods \cite{farsad2018deep,xie2021deep,zhang2022wireless,han2023generative} directly map source data to channel input symbols without explicitly modeling the task-dependent importance of different symbols.
+This uniform treatment overlooks the varying significance of transmitted symbols for the downstream task, thereby missing the opportunity to improve task performance through more judicious allocation of communication resources.
+Moreover, many SemCom systems adopt a fixed neural network and a fixed transmission rate for coding and decoding, which limits their adaptability to varying channel conditions and prevents them from fully exploiting available communication resources to enhance task performance.